 During the PhD: For my PhD at Oulu University in Finland, I combined the interest of Interact research group in studying children’s ICT use with my background in information security, and my interest in all things Internet.
 I defended my PhD thesis titled Malice in Wonderland: Children, Online safety and the Wonderful World of Web 2.0 in December 2017.

 After the PhD: As a postdoc, I’ve continued to work with online safety with awesome peeps.
-I am still interested in all things internet (helloo fake news, dating apps, social media challenges and independent vaccine research).
-I have also gravitated towards participatory design, digital fabrication, and empowerment through technology design and making in different projects.
-To be better at all that stuff, I did FabAcademy in 2018, and got awarded a nice diploma for the completion of 20 certificates on digital fabrication.
-Lately, I’ve gotten this idea in my head that I want to study the possibilities of digital fabrication as a form of protest or activism.
+I am still interested in all things internet, especially emerging technologies like AI (helloooo beauty filters, genertive AI, chatGPT, social media bubbles…).
+I have also gravitated towards activism and empowerment in connection to participatory design, digital fabrication.
+To be better at all that stuff, I did FabAcademy in 2018, and got awarded a nice diploma for the completion of 20 certificates on digital fabrication, in addition I attended the Critical Making: Design for activism summerschool in 2019.
 Because FabLabs are cool, and everyone has the man they want to fight.
 It is still brewing.